tewha/tewha.net/_posts/2014/2014-09-12-defending-facebook.md

 I don't have permission to share the code I use.
 I didn't even ask, because I found similiar code on  [stackoverflow](http://stackoverflow.com/questions/5198716/iphone-get-ssid-without-private-library/15236634#15236634).
 The key point here is that `CNCopyCurrentNetworkInfo` (a public API) returns a dictionary of information.
 The SSID is in there.
 It's part of Apple's public API.

-## Focus

-Am I saying you should trust Facebook?
-No, not at all.
-What I'm saying is that you're worrying about the wrong thing.

-Who cares which route you take to delete a message?
-Who cares which way you hold your phone to type?
+## We're all focusing on the wrong thing

+While we're raging about Facebook collecting too much data here because they know which way you're phone is facing, how they store data in memory, or that they know the name of your SSID we're missing the obvious.

+Has Facebook built a system where your messages are really secure, not just from *hackers* but from *them*?
+No.

 You should be worried about sending the **contents** of your message through Facebook, whether you're using the website or the app.
+Are they going to look at it?
+Probably not.
+Could they if they wanted to?
+Absolutely.
+Will they if it's part of a broad data collection warrant?
+Yes, of course.